 Recommended Tool List for Cabinet Installation

 After the design stage is over and the units have been delivered from the custom cabinet shop or home improvement store, organize your tools.
-These should include: Your tool box should include:
+These should include: Your tools at a minimum should include:

 4 foot level or laser level (the laser is more accurate)

-Chalk line (use blue carpenters chalk, red is permanent)
+Chalk line (use blue carpenters chalk, red is permanent); black is available but I'm not a fan

 Jorgensen Pony Cabinet Claws